• Skip to primary navigation

 Cuisine: British

-Keyword: comfort food, vegan, vegan meat, vegan sausage, vegetarian
+Keyword: bangers and mash, comfort food, St. Patrick’s Day, vegan, vegan sausage, vegetarian, vegetarian bangers and mash

 Prep Time: 10 minutes minutes